CSC322-Grinnell/graduate-outcomes/README.md

 `rails server`

+# Running SimpleCov

+SimpleCov will run when `rails test` is called.
+To view a detailed breakdown of test coverage, run this command:

+`open coverage/index.html`

 # Project Components

 In this section we will give a high level description of the components of this Ruby on Rails application.
 Following the Rails project directory convention, most of the important project files are located in the `/app`, `/db`, and `/test` directories.
 Our models, views, controllers, and tests are all defined and located in their respective named directories.